Creative Design Highlights Vertical Conveyor at Cardinal Laminated Glass Plant

 A standard four-post lift is a chain driven machine with a single-piece drive shaft that typically runs parallel to the longer dimension of the platform.
 The shaft drives a set of individual roller chains at each corner of the lift that raises and lowers the VRC in a precisely level manner.

-Because single-piece shafts are only available up to 22 feet, the Ocala shaft was designed to run along the shorter dimension.
+Because single-piece shafts are only available up to 22 sq. ft., the Ocala shaft was designed to run along the shorter dimension.
 This was cause for concern as the long length of the drive chains would sag over time.
 In order to prevent this, PFlow designed custom chain tensioners to take up any slack and ensure complete stability of the platform.

 The F Series VRC is commonly specified for heavy duty applications because its 6” wide flange guide columns provide support at all four-corners.
 An important aspect of the four-post structure is the secure anchoring of the guide columns to the ground floor, and diagonal bracing at the top or an intermediate level.
 While the Ocala VRC was easily anchored to the ground floor, the tight fit between the top of the columns and the ceiling, and the wide open space completely surrounding two sides of the VRC meant unique bracing challenges.